awsdocs/amazon-personalize-developer-guide/doc_source/getting-started-python.md

 1. Import the data\.
 You create a dataset group which contains one or several datasets that Amazon Personalize can use for training\.
 For a code sample, see [Importing Bulk Records \(AWS Python SDK\)](bulk-data-import-step.md#python-import-ex)\.

 1. \(Optional\) Add an event tracker\.
 To record interactions events, you must add a tracking ID to associate the event with your dataset group\.
-For a code sample, see [Getting a Tracking ID](recording-events.md#event-get-tracker)\.
+For a code sample, see [Creating an Event Tracker](recording-events.md#event-get-tracker)\.

 1. \(Optional\) Add an event record\.
 To add more data in training and create a better model, you can use events\.
 Events are recorded user activities such as a search, a view, or a purchase\.
 For a code sample, see [PutEvents Operation](recording-events.md#event-record-api)\.